 Plan Ahead for Security & Disaster Readiness

 Preparing for disasters and other unforeseen threats is an important part of preparing your business for longevity today.
-September is National Preparedness Month, and the perfect time to check in on the emergency plans and security measures ar your office.

 Criminal activity, natural disasters and terrorism are sadly threats that all businesses should account for and the best time to plan is sooner than later.
 It is important that you have readiness plans in place to minimize the potential impact of any potentially threatening situation.
 Without prior planning, you leave your company open to financial disaster, especially if you are forced to close operations for a period of time.
 In addition, without a proper plan to cope with a disaster situation, your company may face lawsuits from clients, vendors or employees claiming negligence.

 It is important to protect your facility and systems by assessing your security measures and making improvements where necessary.
 Though not all security threats can be avoided, some situations can be prevented with appropriate preparation.